knaughten/UaMITgcm/README.md

 Since this repository contains submodules, use `git clone --recursive` instead of just `git clone`.

 Also note that `git pull` will not pull any changes to submodules.
-To do this, run `git submodule update --remote`.
+If you need to do this, run `git submodule update --remote path_to_submodule`.

 ## System requirements